 The Master of Science in Aeronautics & Astronautics (MSAA) is a research-oriented graduate degree for students with an undergraduate degree in Aerospace Engineering or closely related field.
 The MSAA will prepare students to conduct independent research and to pursue careers in academia, government, or industry.
 (See Also: MSAA Admissions)

-The MSAA can be completed with a master's thesis or through a selection of additional, masters-level coursework.
+The MSAA must be completed with a master's thesis.
 MSAA students who meet minimum academic criteria are eligible to continue on for a Ph.D.

 MSAA Degree Requirements: